summertides/summertides.github.io/README.md

 ## Description
 Creating a website for FBLA in the theme of a non-profit organization.
-The non-profit organization [?] will be hosting a gala.
+The non-profit organization [?] will be hosting a gala and the website representing the non-profit organization will showcase its abilities and the gala itself.

 ## Requirements
 The website will promote the gala that will be hosted.